How to get tutoring clients for your business: 4 effective ideas to get you started

 Build your online presence

-The thing about online tutoring is that potential clients may hear about you offline, but to seek more information about you, they will resort to the internet.
+Whether you offer in-person lessons or online tutoring, one thing to remember is that potential clients may hear about you offline, but to seek more information about you, they will resort to the internet.

 While these potential clients may still call you for information, it’s always helpful to be able to redirect them to a URL where they can check out everything about your business on their own.

-So here are a few platforms that can serve as a replacement for your physical offices:
+So here are a few platforms that can serve as an online replacement for your physical offices:

 1. Business website